cswartzvi/hamilton/examples/due_date_probabilities/README.md

 In this, you'll find the following files:

 1. [notebook.ipynb](notebook.ipynb) - The Jupyter notebook that walks through the process of developing/running the model.
-2. [base_dates.py] -- a Hamilton module that generates date-related series
+2. [base_dates.py] -- a Apache Hamilton module that generates date-related series
-3. [probability_estimation.py] -- a Hamilton module that computes a statistical model (estimating parameters for probability due dates)
+3. [probability_estimation.py] -- a Apache Hamilton module that computes a statistical model (estimating parameters for probability due dates)
-4. [probabilities.py] -- a Hamilton module that runs that model over a set of dates
+4. [probabilities.py] -- a Apache Hamilton module that runs that model over a set of dates

 Run the notebook to see the process of developing the model and running it.